dotnet/dotnet-docker/samples/aspnetapp/README.md

 ## Build and run the sample for Ubuntu 18.04 with Docker

 You can also build for [Ubuntu 18.04](https://hub.docker.com/_/ubuntu/), with a `bionic` tag.
-The `bionic` tags are documented at [microsoft/dotnet](https://hub.docker.com/r/microsoft/dotnet/).
-You would switch to the following tags:
+The `bionic` tags are documented at [dotnet/core/sdk](https://hub.docker.com/_/microsoft-dotnet-core-sdk/) and [dotnet/core/aspnet](https://hub.docker.com/_/microsoft-dotnet-core-aspnet/).
+You would switch to use the `2.2-bionic` tag for both the build and runtime phases.

-* SDK: 2.2-sdk-bionic
-* Runtime:-2.2-aspnetcore-runtime-bionic

 ## Build and run the sample for Linux ARM32 with Docker